 This year, Kristen and I even joined together to throw K the best birthday party ever!

-This is the kind of success we want for you, mama.
+This is the kind of success we want for you and your family

-So, to help my fellow divorcées, single mamas, or any parent having to push past the pain and work on getting along, this challenge is for you dear friend.
+So, to help my fellow divorcées, or any parent having to push past the hurt or anger and work on getting along, this challenge is for you dear friend.

 In the Co-Parenting Challenge, I’ll guide you through the steps that will start you on your journey.